What is Infection Prevention?

 Infection Prevention and Control in Healthcare

 Most healthcare facilities have an infection preventionist who is an expert on preventing the spread of disease.
-This person, or an infection control team, work to reduce the risk of contagious diseases spreading within the hospital by reviewing policies, procedures, and safety precautions and monitoring the source and rates of healthcare-associated infections (HAIs).
+This person, or an infection control team, works to reduce the risk of contagious diseases spreading within the hospital by reviewing policies, procedures, and safety precautions and monitoring the source and rates of healthcare-associated infections (HAIs).

 What are Healthcare-Associated Infections?

 HAIs are infections that patients acquire while receiving medical treatment.
 They pose a threat to patient safety – and according to the Centers for Disease Control (CDC) they are preventable in many instances.
-The Center for Disease, Dynamics, Economics & Policy reported HAIs cost the healthcare industry an estimated $9.8 billion annually, with surgical site infections (SSIs) attributing to the largest percentage of that at over $3.3 billion.1
+The Center for Disease, Dynamics, Economics & Policy reported HAIs cost the healthcare industry an estimated $9.8 billion annually, with surgical site infections (SSIs) comprising the largest percentage of that at over $3.3 billion.1